Alchemist-iridium/Parking-position-recording/README.md

 # Core Function

 ## Setup
+The positions of multiple vehicles can be recorded and accessed by duplicating and editing the shortcuts (In Shortcuts app,apply a long press to the and choose the "Duplicate" option; method 1).

 - Method one
   - Create a new folder in Notes.
   - Open the iCloud link and set the name of the Notes folder in the **two blanks** with the name of the folder in Notes you just created.
-  - check and set the privacy setting in the "i" sign - privacy in the down bar.
+  - Check and set the privacy setting in the "i" sign - privacy in the down bar.

 - Method two
   - Open Automation in Shortcuts app, go to the "+" sign on the top right and click "Create Personal Automation".